-• Referrals must be backed up by a full assessment carried out by an Educational Psychologists or a Clinical Psychologist, Clinical Psychiatrist or Primary Health Worker (usually based at

-CAMHs).
-Should a School Counsellor identify a pupil as being too anxious, the school must ask an Educational Psychologist or CAMHs to carry out a full assessment.

-• An assessment from the pupil's G.P or a school counsellor is not deemed appropriate.
+- Referrals must be backed up by a full assessment carried out by an Educational Psychologists or a Clinical Psychologist, Clinical Psychiatrist or Primary Health Worker (usually based at CAMHs).
+Should a School Counsellor identify a pupil as being too anxious, the school must ask an Educational Psychologist or CAMHs to carry out a full assessment. - An assessment from the pupil's G.P or a school counsellor is not deemed appropriate. - Where a YP with physical health needs is referred for a place at HHTS, health information from e.g. GPs is not required, but it is expected that schools / academies will be able to demonstrate that they have considered their OAP (Ordinarily Available Provision) and what strategies and interventions have been trialled in order to support the young person in their home-school setting.
+Referrals under these circumstances should be backed up by evidence of a graduated response/reasonable adjustments and what impact this has had on the student's access to education, and how return to F-T education at the home school will be considered.